Assam Down Town University

 Assam Down Town University was established through the Assam Down Town University Act, 2010 in the state of Assam, India in 2010.
 The university is located in Panikhaiti, Guwahati, the capital of Assam.
 The campus is based out of a 42 acres campus overlooking the Brahmaputra River, only 12 km from the Assam State Secretariat, Dispur; the capital complex of the state of Assam.

-Starting from its humble beginning the campus now provides over 60+ courses and has a total of over 8000+ students from 10 Indian States as well as Nepal, Bhutan, Bangladesh and also from Nigeria.
+The campus provides over 60+ courses and has a total of over 8000+ students from 10 Indian States as well as Nepal, Bhutan, Bangladesh and also from Nigeria.

 The university was established by the Down Town Charity Trust, which is promoted by Down Town Hospital Limited.
-The group has been in education and training since 1993.

 History

 The educational journey of the group had begun way back in 1993 with the establishment of the Down Town School of Nursing, the first private nursing school of North East.
 In 1997 the group started the paramedical institute, giving diplomas in various allied health streams.

 Down Town Charity Trust had applied to the Assam Government for granting University status to its education programmes in Panikhaiti in early 2009.
 As per the provisions of the Assam Private Universities Act.
 2007, the trust has successfully achieved a University Status for the educational project at its Panikhaiti Campus, vide Assam Gazette No.LGL.9/2010/11 Dated 29 April 2010, making it the second Private University in the state of Assam.

 In 2009 the trust started the Down Town College of Allied Sciences, offering around 12 allied health degrees, under Srimanta Sankaradeva University of Health Sciences, Govt. of Assam.